epn-vespa/tutorials/misc/vespa-portal/vespa-portal.md

 # Summary

-VESPA is an integrated system connecting many data services related to Planetary Science and solar Physics.
+VESPA (Virtual European Solar and Planetary Access) is an integrated system connecting many data services related to Planetary Science and solar Physics  —&nbsp;see the [main VESPA site](http://www.europlanet-vespa.eu/).

 This tutorial provides an overview of the [VESPA data portal](https://vespa.obspm.fr).
 A shorter documentation is available in the portal from the upper right menu (*Help*> How to use)